ontogen/ontogen.github.io/_posts/2024-08-05-introducing-ontogen.md

 First, however, I'd like to take a step back and discuss the versioning problem with a particular focus on datasets.
 This distinct perspective is, to my knowledge, rarely taken, and in practice, software versioning solutions, i.e., SCMs like Git, are too often used for versioning datasets.

-Datasets, however, represent a indeed a different type of versioning object compared to software.
+Datasets, however, are a different type of versioning subject compared to software.
 While both datasets and software may ultimately always be text, no one would dispute the claim that data is not the same as software.
 But why then is there no popular versioning solution for datasets of structured data, especially in the age of "data as the new oil," where data management and analysis play central roles in almost all industries?

 Some examples illustrate the inadequacies of an SCM system as a Data Control Management (DCM) system: